johnalison/obsidian-notes/Journal/28 April 2025 Monday.md

 - Reskimming with 2.5 cut
 	- `Total number of missing events: 580 (2.37% of total events)`
 - Added abs(delta_dhh)
+- Remaking the skims with the new eta cut
+	- Ran B, C
 # Hoops
 - Good runs/good wins